tazama-lf/docs/Product/Archive/Architecture/Security.md

 #### Secure connection to Document store (Druid)

-In Tazama platform, TLS is enabled for Druid to support HTTPS only connections.
+In Tazama system, TLS is enabled for Druid to support HTTPS only connections.
 Thus all Read and Write actions are executed over a secure connection.

 #### Secure connection to Graph store (ArangoDB)

-In Tazama platform, TLS is enabled for ArangoDB to support HTTPS only connections.
+In Tazama system, TLS is enabled for ArangoDB to support HTTPS only connections.
 Thus all Read and Write actions are executed over a secure connection.

 #### Authentication and Authorization in Document store (Druid)

-In Tazama platform, the Authentication and Authorization is implemented using resources (Datasources, Configs and States) and actions (Read, Write).
+In Tazama system, the Authentication and Authorization is implemented using resources (Datasources, Configs and States) and actions (Read, Write).

 #### Authentication and Authorization in Document store (ArangoDB)

-In Tazama platform, the Authentication and Authorization for ArangoDB is managed within ArangoDB itself.
+In Tazama system, the Authentication and Authorization for ArangoDB is managed within ArangoDB itself.
 The users of ArangoDB are different from those managed in KeyCloak.
 This is by design to ensure no external client/user can access the database.
 The Authentication and Authorization in ArangoDB are managed using ArangoDB provided Web UI which is hosted in a separate network zone (Enterprise-grade setup).

 #### Encryption at Rest (Druid)